neuromeka-robotics/neuromeka-package/README.md

 ## Installation
-Current default grpc version for both python and c++ is 1.59.
+The current default grpc version for both python and c++ is 1.59.

 ### Python
 You can install the package from PyPI: